The Best Ways to Soundproof a Room Without Tearing Down Your Walls

 Measure a length of MLV that will reach floor to ceiling and then cut out a sheet with the scissors or utility knife.
 Cutting on top of scrap wood would be wise to protect your floor or work surface.

 Position the stepladder and put the MLV against the wall starting at either end, working to the other corner.
 To install it, snug it up against the ceiling, with your helper holding it in place.
 Using drywall nails and a hammer, attach the MLV to the upper portion of the wall at 12-inch intervals.
 Then attach the bottom portion at 12-inch intervals, and finally at 12- to 24-inch intervals down the sides of the sheet.

 Not for windows only, curtains can create drama on the walls of any room while offering considerable soundproofing benefits.
 They’re relatively inexpensive and as easy to remove as they are to install.
-While there are curtains specifically marketed as sound dampening or “acoustic,” blackout and thermal curtains, primarily sold to keep light out and warmth in, also offer noise reduction.
+While there are curtains specifically marketed as sound dampening or “acoustic,” blackout and thermal curtains, which are primarily sold to keep light out and warmth in, also offer noise reduction.
 Don’t let the term “blackout” fool you: These curtains come in many colors and styles—it’s the inner liner that provides the blackout/thermal effect.
 Even heavy fabrics like velvet provide some soundproofing.

-– Heavy curtains, preferably ceiling-to-floor length
+– Sound-absorbing curtains, preferably floor-to-ceiling length

 – Hanging system (rods, wires, or other systems rated for your curtain weight)

 – Stud finder (optional)